 The area to the east of Unit 8 exhibits a very shallow depth to subsoil variation of MU 323, resulting in a reduced infiltration rate.
-This area is in a riparian reserve and a green tree retention patch.
-All of the harvest areas are suitable for timber management in terms of soil productivity.
+Except for this area (included in a riparian reserve and Green Tree Retention area), all of the soil types within the proposed units are suitable for timber management in terms of soil productivity.